Twitter Size Guide: How To Create Beautiful Twitter Banners & Fleets

-Since 2017, Twitter profile pictures have switched from square to round shape.
-Twitter uses a circular mask on images, meaning that the avatar you use for your profile picture should follow a 1:1 aspect ratio.
+Since 2017, Twitter profile pictures have switched from square to round shapes.
+Twitter uses a circular mask on images, meaning that the square photo avatar you use for your profile picture should follow a 1:1 aspect ratio.

-The recommended dimensions for the perfect Twitter profile picture are 400 pixels wide x 400 pixels tall.
-The profile picture size is also crucial.
+The recommended correct size dimensions for the perfect square images of the Twitter profile pictures are 400 pixels wide x 400 pixels tall.
+The profile picture size and file type are also crucial.
 The maximum size of the file should be 2MB.

 Similar to the header photo, the permitted formats for your profile picture are JPG, PNG, and GIF.

 We recommend using the same profile picture across all social media accounts you may have.
 This will ensure that your profile will be easily recognizable across all platforms.

 People who follow you on other social media channels such as Facebook or Instagram will instantly find your profile if you use the same profile picture everywhere.